LSSTDESC/CCL/README.md

 ````sh
 export LD_LIBRARY_PATH=/path/to/where/ccl/is/installed/lib:$LD_LIBRARY_PATH
 ````
+5. We know of one case with Mac OS where `libtools` had the “lock” function set to “yes” and this caused the installation to stall.
+However, this is very rare.
+If this happens, after the `configure` step, edit `libtool` to set the “lock” to “no”.

 ## Python installation
-The Python wrapper is called *pyccl*.
-Before you can build it, you must have compiled and installed the C version of CCL, as *pyccl* will be dynamically linked to it.
-The Python wrapper's build tools currently assume that your C compiler is *gcc*, and that you have a working Python 2.x installation with *numpy* and *distutils* with *swig*.
+The Python wrapper module is called `pyccl`.
+Before you can build it, you must have compiled and installed the C version of CCL, as `pyccl` will be dynamically linked to it.
+The Python wrapper's build tools currently assume that your C compiler is `gcc`, and that you have a working Python 2.x installation with `numpy` and `distutils` with `swig` (the latter is not necessary for using `CCL`, only for development).

 The Python wrapper installs the C libraries automatically and requires that GSL2.x and FFTW are already installed.
 The C libraries will be installed in `/PATH/TO/PREFIX/lib` and `/PATH/TO/PREFIX/include`.